 I learned Christ-like Compassion: A few weeks after this church meeting, I had the opportunity to serve as a camp cook with ten amazing women whom I had never met before.
 As we chatted daily, we each shared stories of the struggles we were having with our children- struggles that no one could ever have guessed!
 At one point, someone asked the question we had all pondered diligently, ‘what are we to learn from these experiences?’
 Instantly, I knew we were learning compassion; we were learning the pure love of Christ.
 My heart was overcome with the knowledge that through my own personal choices and experiences, I had become more understanding of those people who had struggled as I had.
 Through recognizing “the beam that is in mine eye”, I could see clearly the mote in my brothers eye (Mathew 7:3).
-It is with that ability to ‘see clearly’, that I can truly recognize what my brother needs and how to serve and love my brother with pure and Christ-like compassion.
+It is with that ability to ‘see clearly’, that I can truly recognize what my brother (or our children) needs and how to serve and love my brother with pure and Christ-like compassion.